 Aftab Mahal, Afzal Mahal, Tahniyat Mahal & Mahtab Mahal

-The Northern part of Chowmahalla has four palaces called Aftab Mahal, Afzal Mahal, Tahniyat Mahal and Mahtab Mahal.
+The Northern part of Chowmahalla has four palaces called Aftab Mahal, Afzal Mahal, Tahniyat Mahal, and Mahtab Mahal.
 These palaces are arranged not so symmetrically on four sides of a central garden.
 Two of these belonged to the women of the palace.
 Chowmahalla has been recently restored and some Palaces are still under restoration.
 One palace now exhibits the textiles and costumes of the Nizam era.
 The exhibits have been designed and displayed very well but the light plays the spoilsport.
 The exhibits in showcases are completely blinded out by the bright sunlight that falls on the glass.
 All that visitors can see is their own shadow and clicking pictures is simply out of the question.

 The same story repeats at the display of royal vintage cars (that include a restored bright yellow Rolls Royce) and bikes that have been exhibited in the backyard of the palace.

 Another palace has the biggest attraction of the monument.
-A mechanical clock that has more than 20 movements in sync with each other.
+The mechanical clock has more than 20 movements in sync with each other.
 Like a Khaleefa smoking a hookah and moving his head, his attendants fanning him and curtains going up and down.
 Every hour an attendant comes out and beats the gongs corresponding to the hour.
 For maximum fun, you should be in the museum at 12 Noon so that you can hear maximum beats.
 The clock also has an inbuilt piano, though I am not sure how that plays.
 The clock was manufactured in the late 18th century in England and continues to work until date.
 All it needs is a mechanical winding once a week.
 A giant first generation radio that still works is also on the display.

 Everywhere in this palace, chandeliers are worth noticing.
 Most of them are in white crystal or cut glass.
 But there are interesting ones in green with golden work on them and one with almost colors on it.
 I wish there was a map showing the various parts of the palace.
 Or there was a small booklet explaining the history and stories of the palace and the people who lived here.